isofit/isofit/README.rst

 The code repository, development branches, and user community are found on `GitHub <https://github.com/davidraythompson/isofit>`_.
 To install:

-1. Download or clone the git repo located at https://github.com/davidraythompson/isofit.
+1. Download or clone the git repo located at https://github.com/isofit/isofit, using either the [current-release](https://github.com/isofit/isofit/tree/current-release) or [master (current-release + reviewed development)](https://github.com/isofit/isofit) branch.

 2. Install the ISOFIT dependencies using pip